earthcubeprojects-chords/chords/config.md

 <img class="img-responsive" src="images/Config_Step5_pt1.PNG" alt="Data out" />

 Once there you can choose which instrument you want the data from, the timeframe and in what format.
 CHORDS offers data in
-* **GeoCSV** (Standardized Comma Separated Variables)
+* **GeoCSV** (Standardized Comma Separated Value file)
-* **GeoJSON** (Standardized JavaScript Object Notation)
+* **GeoJSON** (Standardized JavaScript Object Notation file)
 * **XML** (Extensible Markup Language)

 as options for downloading and viewing the data collected.
-Once you click on one of these buttons your data will be downloaded into a format which can be opened in word or notepad.
+Once you click on one of these buttons your data will be downloaded into the specified format which can be opened in Excel, Word or Notepad.

 <img class="img-responsive" src="images/Config_Step5_pt2.PNG" alt="Data Download" />